1 October 2024

 With the introduction of the Gutenberg editor, blocks became the essential building elements for designing posts, pages, and entire sites.

-The current WordPress version comes with over 90+ default blocks.
+The current WordPress version comes with over 90+ default WP blocks.
 They include text, media, widgets, theme elements, and embeds.

 In this article, we’ll look into WordPress blocks, including why they’re useful, the various types of blocks available, and how to use them.
 We’ll also look at some of the most popular WordPress block plugins that offer extra content blocks, customization features, and layout templates to help you with your design.